ci4rail/docs/docs/user-docs/_edge-solutions/modusio/mio03/detailed-description.md

 Please note the following restrictions with MIO03 Revision 0:

-* Do not connect USB Service interface when you want to use the CAN interface!
+* You cannot use MVB, CAN or RS485 interface while the USB SERVICE interface is connected!
+Remove the USB SERVICE interface before using the other interfaces.
-* Wifi performance is not ideal and will be improved in coming revisons
+* Wifi performance is not ideal and will be improved in coming revisons.

 {% endcapture %}
 <div class="notice--info">